keji-kay/tradezone-data-analysis/README.md

 # TradeZone Data Analysis Report
-## HNG Internship Stage 2 — SQL with Business Context
+## HNGi14  Stage 2  SQL with Business Context

 This repository contains SQL queries and analysis for the TradeZone e-commerce database as part of the HNG Internship Stage 2 Data Analysis task.